 Stage 6: Handling Objections

-Now you need to thoroughly understand and uncover and handle objections and the issues related to them.
+Now, you need to thoroughly understand, uncover and handle objections and their related issues.
 You’ll frequently find that the real problem isn’t what the buyer tells you initially.
 Instead, it’s your responsibility to get to the root of the objection.

 Stage 7: Closing the Deal

 Once you’re confident the prospect is ready to buy, you can continue to close the sale.
-There are several different sales closing techniques you can use for closing the deal: the assumptive close and trial closes, amongst others.
+You can use several different sales closing techniques to close the deal: the assumptive close and trial closes, amongst others.

 Stage 8: Following Up & Generating Referrals